aosabook/500lines/template-engine/chapter.md

 In our template syntax, all of these operations are expressed with a dot:

 ```
-list.index
 dict.key
 obj.attr
 obj.method
 ```

-The dot will access object attributes, list elements, or dictionary values, and if the resulting value is callable, it's automatically called.
+The dot will access object attributes or dictionary values, and if the resulting value is callable, it's automatically called.
 This is different than the Python code, where you need to use different syntax for those operations.
 This results in simpler template syntax: